MontclairRobotics/FRC-Programming-Guide/src/Java-Fundamentals/course/Functions.md

 String numString(int a, String b) {}
 ```

-can both appear in the same file (class).
+Can both appear in the same file (class).

 >It is important to note that changing the names of parameters will just cause an error, unless the data types or order of parameters is also changed (The names are irrelevant).